 This group provides a welcoming and open space to discuss death, and the end of life, hosted by The Dartmouth Death Café.
 Attendees are welcome to sit and listen to accounts of ‘end of life’ celebrations, and personal stories of loss; and share their own experiences if comfortable.

-On the day Susan attended, the group was joined by a speaker from Arbor Memorial, who spoke about grief and death, and shared details on funeral home proceedings.
+When Susan attended in August, the group was joined by a speaker from Arbor Memorial, who spoke about grief and death, and shared details on funeral home proceedings.
 In December, the group learned about Green Burials.

-Click to zoom in on Susan's sketch story, above, and learn more about her below.
+Click to zoom in on Susan's sketch stories, above, and learn more about her below.

 About Susan the Sketcher